lukso-network/tools-data-providers/README.md

 // import.meta.env.VAR is the new way of importing environment within vite and astro and
 // equivalent to the old process.env.VAR
 //
-const provider = new IPFSHttpClientProvider(import.meta.env.INFURA_GATEWAY, {
+const provider = new IPFSHttpClientUploader(import.meta.env.INFURA_GATEWAY, {
   headers: {
     authorization: `Basic ${Buffer.from(
       `${import.meta.env.INFURA_API_KEY_NAME}:${import.meta.env.INFURA_API_KEY}`